 Dan Ojari and Mikey Please, co-creators and directors of Robin Robin, said: “It’s a dream come true to be partnering with the RSPB, bringing our Robin into their wonderful reserves and helping families connect with the wildlife around them.
 The story of Robin Robin plays with a misunderstanding between ‘the Who-mens’ and birds and we’re thrilled to support any effort that will help bring our two worlds closer together.”

 There’s no need to book ahead for the trail just drop by during opening hours, normal admission charges apply, and activity packs are £3 each.
 Runs from 24 November - 10 January.
-Closed on Tuesdays, Christmas Day and Boxing Day.
+Closed on Tuesdays, and from Christmas Day - 30 December.
 Full information on our Robin Robin events and activities can be found here!Image credits: Aardman and Netflix

 We spend 90% of net income on conservation, public education and advocacy